Tolani3/ServerSideCA1/README.md

 5. Change the file names, variable etc. to suit your project
 6. Run the project from your IDE
 7. Upload your website from localhost to web server
+8. Register and login as a user.
+9. Carry out tasks depending on given access level.
+10. Contact Form to report any errors or suggestions

 ### Contact